 Providing open-ended PLAY experiences for the preschool kiddos was extremely important to me.
-My belief, one strongly backed by research —that PLAY is the natural, and organic, way young children learn.
-PLAY addresses all areas of a child’s development and I’d go so far as to say it lays the foundation for a child’s overall success now and later!
+My belief, one strongly backed by research, is PLAY is the natural, and organic way young children learn.
+Additionally, I know PLAY addresses all areas of a child’s development.
+I’d go so far as to say it lays the foundation for a child’s overall success now and later!
 Read on why offering open-ended PLAY activities takes their PLAY to another level.

 Children go through various stages of development in terms of the way in which they PLAY.
 They grow and mature from:

-Unoccupied PLAY—infants basically being entertained by parents and/or observing their environment
+Infants basically are entertained by parents and/or are observing their environment

-Solitary PLAY—children playing on their own, seemingly oblivious to other children playing nearby
+Children play on their own, seemingly oblivious to others playing nearby

-Onlooker PLAY—a child may ask questions of other children playing, but there’s no attempt to join in
+A child may ask questions of other children playing, but makes no attempt to join in

-Associative PLAY-children start interacting with one another; they have similar goals for the play, but no set rules
+Social interaction begins—children start interacting with one another; they have similar goals for play, but no set rules

-Cooperative PLAY—typically occurring by the time children reach late preschool to kindergarten age.
-In this stage children coordinate the play for common goals; often there are set roles—this play can be quite involved.
-Ideas are shared, negotiation
+This usually occurs by the time children reach late preschool to kindergarten age.
+In this stage children coordinate the play for common goals; often there are set roles and rules.
+Play can be quite involved.
+Ideas are shared; negotiation and compromise practiced!

-See, just in the descriptions of the stages of PLAY, how a child’s body and mind grows, naturally, through PLAY!
+Notice in just the descriptions of the stages of PLAY, how a child’s body AND mind grows, naturally, through PLAY!

-PLAY may be described as child’s play and implied as simple, but PLAY is anything but simple and very important!
-PLAY is so important it was immortalized in a quote by Albert Einstein.
+PLAY is often described as child’s play and implied as simple.
+It is anything but simple and is very important!
+In fact PLAY is so important it was immortalized in a quote by Albert Einstein.
 PLAY is the highest form of research!

 How would you define PLAY?
-Or maybe a better question is: How did you experience PLAY?
+Or maybe a better question is: What was your PLAY experience?
 And how do you want your child to experience it?

 PLAY can be divided into two broad categories: